 We have a bar service where you can have some local drinks as well as some simple snacks and appetizers.
 If ordered in advance, you can also try catxupa for breakfast, a braised meal based on beans and corn – it is in fact the so called national dish in Cape Verde.

 You can make a reservation through our phone numbers, email address or by simply using the booking engine below.

 Terms and Conditions:

-– Cancellation policy: 24 hours before arrival or we will charge your credit card with the value of the first night booking.
+– Cancellation policy: 24 hours before arrival or you will be charged the cost of the first night.

 Cabo Verde is a small island nation with approximately 500.000 inhabitants, consisting of 10 islands and 15 islets.
 Although the official language is Portuguese, due to the Lusitanian colonization, the national language is Creole (Kriolu).
 So don’t be surprised by the time you hear this language everywhere, it is in fact the native language spoken by all Cape Verdeans.

 A travel visa is necessary to enter the country (except for some African countries nationals), which can be taken care of in advance (in departure country) or in the airport customs upon arrival, with a cost of 25€.

 The official currency is the Cape Verdean Escudo (CVE), that has a fixed exchange rate to Euro of 1 EUR = 110,265 CVE.
 ATM machines accept the majority of debit/credit cards (Visa, MasterCard, Visa Electron).
 The use of these out-of-country cards in points of sale is very limited though.
 Some establishments may accept Euros and if so, typically they will only accept Euro bills.

 Itineration inside the city is normally done by taxi, mostly because its wide coverage and easy price (1,5€ one way).
 Anywhere outside Praia you should consider the use of the so called “Hiace”, which are public vans that can transport up to 15 people.